the-sam-mit/eCommerce/README.md

 The personal details of the user (including payment transaction details), however are not visible to the admin, in order to secure transactions and maintain privacy of the user.

 ## The Application
-Find below the screenshots of the running application
+Find below the screenshots of the running application.

 ## How to Use